Mikhail Gorbachev, who steered Soviet breakup, dead at 91

 “The crisis in our country will continue for some time, possibly leading to even greater upheaval,” Gorbachev wrote in a memoir in 1996.
 “But Russia has irrevocably chosen the path of freedom, and no one can make it turn back to totalitarianism.”

-Gorbachev veered between criticism and mild praise for Russian President Vladimir Putin, who has been assailed for backtracking on the democratic achievements of the Gorbachev and Yeltsin eras.
+Gorbachev veered between criticism and mild praise for Putin, who has been assailed for backtracking on the democratic achievements of the Gorbachev and Yeltsin eras.

-He said Putin had done much to restore stability and prestige to Russia after the tumultuous decade following the Soviet collapse.
-He did, however, protest growing limitations on media freedom, and in 2006 bought one of Russia’s last investigative newspapers, Novaya Gazeta, with a businessman associate.
+While he said Putin did much to restore stability and prestige to Russia after the tumultuous decade following the Soviet collapse, Gorbachev protested growing limitations on media freedom, and in 2006 bought one of Russia’s last investigative newspapers, Novaya Gazeta.

-“We should — this is one of our goals — promote the newspaper’s qualitative development in the interests of democratic values,” he said, tacitly criticizing the Kremlin’s efforts to bring Novaya Gazeta and other independent media outlets to heel.
+Gorbachev also spoke out against Putin's invasion of Ukraine.
+A day after the Feb.
+24 attack, he issued a statement calling for “an early cessation of hostilities and immediate start of peace negotiations."

+“There is nothing more precious in the world than human lives.
+Negotiations and dialogue on the basis of mutual respect and recognition of interests are the only possible way to resolve the most acute contradictions and problems,” he said.

 Gorbachev ventured into other new areas in his 70s, winning awards and kudos around the world.
 He won a Grammy in 2004 along with former U.S. President Bill Clinton and Italian actress Sophia Loren for their recording of Prokofiev’s Peter and the Wolf, and the United Nations named him a Champion of the Earth in 2006 for his environmental advocacy.